jamesecy604/mayai-code/.changeset/purple-planes-speak.md

 "claude-dev": minor
 ---

-Allow the user to form their next message while Cline is taking action
+Allow the user to form their next message while Mayai is taking action